Ministry Intern Scheme

 1. Spiritual care and development

 - An adopted Maidenhead family.
-Being in a church with lots of families can be daunting if a ministry trainee has been used to a more studenty church.
+Being in a church with lots of families can be daunting if a ministry intern has been used to a more studenty church.
 But it's a great opportunity to learn so much!
-So a family is asked to 'adopt' a trainee for their time here.
+So a family is asked to 'adopt' an intern for their time here.
 They provide a point of care and pastoral support outside of the staff team.

 - Formation conference.
-Ministry trainees are encouraged to attend a three day conference for ministry trainees and apprentices, run by Living Leadership in September.
+Ministry interns are encouraged to attend a three day conference for ministry interns and apprentices, run by Living Leadership in September.

 - South Central Ministry Training Course (SCMTC).
-This excellent course which runs in term time in Oxford, provides an ministry trainee's main input for Biblical and doctrinal teaching.
+This excellent course which runs in term time in Oxford, provides a ministry intern's main input for Biblical and doctrinal teaching.

 2. Ministry experience